-28 August update: Breakthrough: China and India agree to end two-month-long standoff in Doklam.
+Breakthrough: China and India agree to end a two-month-long standoff in Doklam.
 China confirms India has withdrawn its troops. – Xinhua

 A remote border area no one heard of until June is hitting international media headlines.
-The reason: Both neighbours claim their interests are under threat.
+The reason: Both neighbors claim their interests are under threat.
 The two parties that are involved in this border standoff are China and India, both international heavyweights.
-The standoff has entered third month now.
+The standoff has entered the third month now.

 1 How do you consider the dispute between China and India in the border area?

 The timing of China-India standoff on the Doklam pass is unfortunate and puzzling.
 Just before India was about to become a full member of China-led SCO at the Astana Summit in June, the Indian army troops entered into what China claims is its territory and Bhutan claims it’s theirs.
 The more puzzling is the standoff hit the headlines when Indian PM Modi was visiting the US President Trump in Washington DC.

 2 What is the difference between this China-India border dispute and those previous ones?

 The 1962 Sino-Indian war was at a different time when both countries were poor and non-nuclear.
 Today, both are nuclear-armed and have very strong armies (China at Number 3 and India at Number 4 in 2017 ranking by Global Firepower Index).
 Economically, China and India are the world’s first and third-largest economies by GDP PPP (purchasing power parity).
 There’s so much at stake that both countries can lose by engaging in a war.